 The Errol Heights LID will be leveraged by public funds at an approximate 4:1 ratio.
-This public subsidy makes the LID sufficiently affordable to earn majority support among Errol Heights property owners, as evidenced by the petitions in Exhibit A. Property owners will be assessed \$2.55 per square foot of land area, with some discounts for the presence of partial street improvements.
+This public subsidy makes the LID sufficiently affordable to earn majority support among Errol Heights property owners, as evidenced by the petition support that was received.
+Property owners will be assessed \$2.55 per square foot of land area, with some discounts for the presence of partial street improvements.
 For a typical 5,000-square foot "Portland lot," this equates to an assessment of \$12,750.
 Actual assessments among the 116 properties in the LID range from \$1,335.31 to \$74,753.25, with an average assessment of \$14,137.58.
 The LID assessments are expected to raise total revenue of \$1,639,959.58.

 Public funds leveraging the LID are broad-based across multiple bureaus and funding sources.
-The approximate funding blend is as follows, covering all project phases (planning, design, right-of-way, construction):
+The approximate funding blend is as follows, covering all project phases (planning, design, right-of-way, construction).

-٠ Local Improvement District: \$1,639,960 18% ٠ General Fund "Out of the Mud" Allocation: \$2,000,000 21% ٠ Transportation System Development Charges: \$2,000,000 21% ٠ Bureau of Environmental Services: \$2,872,620 31% ٠ Portland Parks and Recreation: \$ 847,172 9% • TOTAL: \$9,359,752
+• Local Improvement District: \$1,639,960 18% • General Fund "Out of the Mud" Allocation: \$2,000,000 21% • Transportation System Development Charges: \$2,000,000 21% • Bureau of Environmental Services: \$2,872,620 31% • Portland Parks and Recreation: \$ 847,172 9% • TOTAL: \$9,359,752

-Exact funding commitments from BES and Parks are subject to further refinement and will be memorialized in forthcoming Memorandums of Understanding (MOUs) between the bureaus.
+Funding commitments from BES and Parks are estimates and bureaus will be responsible for 100% of the actual costs for design and construction.
+Cost responsibilities for each bureau will be memorialized in forthcoming Memorandums of Understanding (MOUs).
 These MOUs will be signed by the bureau directors or their designees prior to construction.

 Every property owner in the Errol Heights LID is being offered a full payment deferral of the assessment until the next sale of property after final LID assessment, with no interest or other financing fees due.
 The LID assessment will take the form of a lien on the property title until sale.
 Because decades will elapse before all 116 properties in the LID turn over, PBOT will need to carry the up-front cost of the LID and any financing.
 PBOT has allocated \$1,639,960 of General Transportation Revenue (GTR) to carry these costs.
 LID assessment payments from future property sales will be used to reimburse GTR.
-It is also possible, based on recent trends, that construction bids may come in low enough that a significant portion of the up-front LID costs are covered by the allocated public funding sources listed above.

 The estimated total project cost, inclusive of all project phases, is \$9,359,752.
 The construction contract is estimated to be in the \$6 million to \$8 million range.
-The level of confidence in the Engineer's Estimate is high because the final plans, specifications, and estimate were completed in December 2020 after four years of iterative design refinement.
+The level of confidence in the Engineer's Estimate is high because the final plans, specifications, and estimate were completed in January 2022 after four years of iterative design refinement.

-Funds for construction of the project are programmed in the PBOT Capital Improvement Program in FY 2020-21 and 2021-22 under cost center T00526.
+Funds for construction of the project are programmed in the PBOT Capital Improvement Program in FY 2021-22 and 2022-23 under cost center T00526.
+No changes or updates to the budget are anticipated at this time.